-Let's now consider the additional products listed at the end of 8.52.2 (a) above, to see if any extra useful information can be gleaned.
+Let us now consider the additional products listed at the end of 8.52.2 (a) above, to see if any extra useful information can be gleaned.

-Fig. 94 MSL Analysis at 7am local on 16th October 2017.
+Fig. 97 MSL analysis at 7am local on 16th October 2017.

-The analysis at 7am shows a southwest flow over New Zealand with a trough followed by a cold front moving up the West Coast of the South Island.
+The analysis at 7am above, shows a southwest flow over New Zealand with a trough followed by a cold front moving up the West Coast of the South Island.

-Fig. 95 MSL Prognosis at 1pm on 16th October 2017.
+Fig. 98 MSL prognosis at 1pm on 16th October 2017.

-The prognosis map for 1pm on the same day indicates that the trough, although now offshore, is expected to lie abeam Cape Egmont, and the cold front is expected to be moving into the South Taranaki Bight during the afternoon.
+The prognosis map for 1pm on the same day (figure 98 above) indicates that the trough, although now offshore, is expected to lie abeam Cape Egmont, and the cold front is expected to be moving into the South Taranaki Bight during the afternoon.